Konamiman/Nextor/docker/README.md

 ## Publishing the image

-The **official** image lives in Konamiman's account; anyone else can publish their own (for testing, forks, or private use) by pushing to their own account
-- the steps are identical, only the repository name changes.
+The **official** image lives in Konamiman's account; anyone else can publish their own (for testing, forks, or private use) by pushing to their own account - the steps are identical, only the repository name changes.

 ### The automated way (GitHub Actions)

-The official publish is the **`Publish image`** workflow (`.github/workflows/publish.yaml`): in the repo's *Actions* tab, run it and give it the build revision (`r1`, `r2`, …).
+The official publish is the **`Publish image`** workflow (`.github/workflows/publish.yaml`): in the repo's *Actions* tab, run it and give it the build revision (`r1`, `r2`, ...).
 It builds the image, runs `docker/test.sh` as a gate, and pushes to `ghcr.io/<owner>/nextor-dev` only if the test passes, using the built-in `GITHUB_TOKEN` (no secrets to configure).
-Tags are derived from `sdk/nextor-kernel-version.txt` per the *Tag scheme* below — a prerelease publishes only its exact tags; a stable version also moves `major.minor` / `major` / `latest`.
+Tags are derived from `sdk/nextor-kernel-version.txt` per the *Tag scheme* below: a prerelease publishes only its exact tags; a stable version also moves `major.minor` / `major` / `latest`.
 It's `workflow_dispatch`-only (no accidental publishes) and amd64-only for now.
 Forks get `ghcr.io/<their-owner>/nextor-dev` automatically.

-To avoid clobbering a build, the run **fails if the pinned `<version>-<rev>` tag already exists** unless you tick the **overwrite** checkbox — so re-running with the same revision is a deliberate choice, while bumping the revision (or moving the always-advancing `latest` / `major.minor` tags) is unaffected.
+To avoid corrupting a build, the run **fails if the pinned `<version>-<rev>` tag already exists** unless you tick the **overwrite** checkbox, so re-running with the same revision is a deliberate choice, while bumping the revision (or moving the always-advancing `latest` / `major.minor` tags) is unaffected.

-> The first publish creates a **private** package; flip it to public once in the
-> package's settings on GitHub if others should be able to pull it.
+**Note:** The first publish creates a **private** package; flip it to public once in the package's settings on GitHub if others should be able to pull it.

 ### The manual way